scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 ---
 layout: default
-title:  "Digital Academy"
+title:  "Scottish Digital Academy"
 category: service
-summary: The Scottish Digital Academy’s aim is to grow digital capability and awareness across the public sector, providing courses that range from delivering an overview of digital and agile, to more in-depth learning experiences in user research, user-centred design and the agile lifecycle.
+summary: The Scottish Digital Academy’s purpose is to transform the way government designs services for its users.
+It provides learning and experience that enables graduates to work on agile digital development projects and build services to meet users' needs.
 ---

 The Scottish Digital Academy has been set up in collaboration with GDS Digital Academy, to ensure that Scottish public sector organisations have a coherent programme of activity to develop and grow our own in house capability to build effective digital services as well as transforming how government delivers services that meet users’ needs.
 We want to equip our own people with digital skills so they can fill key roles in our projects and programmes.